Data Integration Jobs

 Talend Data Management Job

-The Talend Data Management Job enables the integration of data management and data integration tasks or plans from Talend with your existing Control-M workflows.
+The Talend Data Management job enables you to integrate your data management and integration tasks and plans from Talend with your existing Control-M workflows.

 The following table describes Talend Data Management job attributes.